Separada: Plot

-Melissa Neri, working as a creative director in an advertising company, is about to celebrate her wedding anniversary to Dodi, who owns a car shop.
-While on her way to their dinner date, Mellisa got stuck on traffic causing Dodi to leave and went to his mistress Sandy.
-Despite being late, Melissa and Dodi celebrated their anniversary in a simple way.
+Melissa Neri, a creative director in an advertising company, is about to celebrate her wedding anniversary with Dodi, who owns a car shop.
+On her way to their dinner date, Melissa gets stuck in traffic, causing her to arrive late.
+Frustrated, Dodi leaves and goes to his mistress, Sandy.
+Despite this, Melissa and Dodi still manage to celebrate their anniversary simply.

 Melissa and Dodi are blessed with two children, Vincent and Jenny.
-However, Dodi would often go on weekends to Sandy.
-But, Sandy told Dodi, that she's pregnant.
-This led to Sandy telling the truth to Melissa.
-She then confronted Dodi about his infidelity.
-Melissa then pleaded to Dodi not to leave her for their children.
-But, Dodi had no choice but to leave.
-This caused Melissa to become depressed, and it affected their children.
-She would also seek help and comfort with her friends Susan, Cookie, Benny and Mabel.
+However, Dodi often spends his weekends with Sandy.
+Eventually, Sandy tells Dodi that she is pregnant, which leads her to reveal the truth to Melissa.
+Melissa confronts Dodi about his infidelity and pleads with him not to leave their family for the sake of their children.
+Despite her pleas, Dodi decides to leave, causing Melissa to fall into depression.
+Her emotional struggles also affect Vincent and Jenny.
+During this difficult time, Melissa seeks comfort and support from her friends—Susan, Cookie, Benny, and Mabel.

-Dodi would often visit Vincent and Jenny and despite his absence, Melissa would become a single parent to them.
-When Sandy learned that Dodi still loves Melissa and their family, she decided to broke up with her.
-Upon returning home, Melissa decided not to accept Dodi.
-He then explained that he wanted to reconcile with Melissa for the sake of their children.
-But, Melissa said that he's using their children for her to reconcile with him.
-Dodi, had no choice but to leave and Melissa explained to Vincent and Jenny about the situation.
+Although Dodi has left, he continues to visit his children.
+Melissa takes on the role of a single parent and raises Vincent and Jenny on her own.
+When Sandy realizes that Dodi still loves Melissa and their family, she decides to break up with him.
+Dodi later returns home and asks Melissa for reconciliation for the sake of their children.
+However, Melissa refuses, saying that he is only using their children as an excuse.
+With no other choice, Dodi leaves again, and Melissa explains the situation to Vincent and Jenny.

-Melissa decided to put Vincent in a soda commercial.
-During the commercial shoot, a cameraman shooting a top shot fell into the talents including Vincent.
-Furious at what happened, Dodi berated Melissa for letting Vincent to work saying that they are now having financial problems.
-In an intense confrontation, Melissa recalled to Dodi about having an affair with Sandy and abandoning her and their children.
-When Melissa and Cookie visited Vincent, they are not aware that Vincent has been discharged.
-She then called Dodi and asked him where he is.
-Dodi also said to her that he is about to bring both Vincent and Jenny to the United States because of Melissa being an irresponsible parent.
-With the help of Arman, Susan's lawyer husband, Melissa filed for custody of her children that led to a court battle.
+Later, Melissa decides to let Vincent appear in a soda commercial.
+During the shoot, a cameraman filming a top shot accidentally falls onto the performers, including Vincent.
+Furious, Dodi blames Melissa for allowing Vincent to work and accuses her of being irresponsible, especially since they are experiencing financial difficulties.
+In a heated argument, Melissa reminds Dodi of his affair with Sandy and how he abandoned their family.

+When Melissa and Cookie visit Vincent at the hospital, they are unaware that he has already been discharged.
+Worried, Melissa calls Dodi, who tells her that he plans to take Vincent and Jenny to the United States, claiming that Melissa is an irresponsible parent.
+With the help of Arman, Susan’s lawyer husband, Melissa files for custody of her children, leading to a court battle.

-Dodi's lawyer suggested that Vincent should appear in court and had to make a choice.
-When Vincent appeared, he was asked by Dodi's lawyer if whoever he loves more.
-Then, he choose whether to be with Melissa or Dodi.
-Melissa disrupted the proceedings when Dodi's lawyer is pressurizing Vincent.
-In the end, Melissa decided to withdrew her case and told Dodi to take their children with him.
-But Dodi insisted that the children should be with Melissa.
-Both Melissa and Dodi agreed for their marriage to be annulled, and decided that it's much better for both of them to be friends.
+During the trial, Dodi’s lawyer suggests that Vincent testify and choose which parent he wants to live with.
+In court, Vincent is asked who he loves more and whether he prefers to stay with Melissa or Dodi.
+When the lawyer pressures Vincent, Melissa interrupts the proceedings.
+Eventually, Melissa withdraws her case and tells Dodi to take the children with him.
+However, Dodi insists that the children should stay with Melissa.
+They both agree to have their marriage annulled and decide that they should remain friends.